H (Ayumi Hamasaki EP)

 H is an EP by Japanese recording artist Ayumi Hamasaki, featuring songs later included on her fifth studio album Rainbow (2002).
 The EP contains the songs "Independent", "July 1st" and "Hanabi", all written and co-composed by Hamasaki (under the alias Crea), alongside composer Dai Nagao and producer Max Matsuura.
-Hamasaki had written and recorded the three songs when she was still hurt and influenced by the events of the September 11 attacks and the completion of her fourth studio album I Am...
+Hamasaki had written and recorded the three songs when she was still hurt and influenced by the September 11 attacks and the completion of her fourth studio album I Am...
 (2002).

-The attacks influenced Hamasaki's lyrical and musical direction, and had made her decide to create more worldly-inspired music.
+The attacks influenced Hamasaki's lyrical and musical direction, and had made her decide to create more worldly music.
 The EP utilizes dance and pop music, with each song being influenced by pop rock, electronica, and trip hop music.
 Like Rainbow, it contains ambient-influenced sounds such as handclaps and cheering.
 The lyrical content deals with freedom, fun and sadness, continuing themes seen on her previous album.

 The EP received mostly positive reviews from music critics, who commended the production value.
 Many critics praised it as being one of Hamasaki's career highlights.
 The EP was commercially successful in her native Japan, peaking at number one on the weekly Oricon Singles Chart.
 It became the only single in 2002 to sell over one million units in Japan in the same year, and was certified Million by the Recording Industry Association of Japan.

 No music videos were created to promote the EP, which makes only one of three single or extended play releases by Hamasaki to lack videos (A (1999), "Unite!"
 (2001) and "Terminal" (2014)).
 However, the singles did have commercial endorsed videos by product companies that featured Hamasaki.
 The songs have been performed several times on her domestic and nationwide tours including A-nation and her stadium tours Ayumi Hamasaki Stadium Tour 2002 A and Ayumi Hamasaki Countdown Live 2002–2003 A.